Advanced SEC-SAXS processing – Evolving factor analysis (EFA)¶

 The written version of the tutorial follows.

 Clear all of the data in RAW.
-Load the phehc_sec.hdf5 file in the series_data folder.
+Load the phehc_sec.hdf5 file in the sec_data folder.

 - Note: The data were provided by the Ando group at Cornell University and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering.
 Steve P. Meisburger, Alexander B. Taylor, Crystal A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
 Journal of the American Chemical Society 2016 138 (20), 6506-6516.
 DOI: 10.1021/jacs.6b01563

-We will use EFA to extract out the two scattering components in the main peak in this data.
+We will now use EFA to attempt to extract out the two scattering components in the main peak in this data.
 Right click on the phehc_sec.hdf5 item in the Series list.
 Select the “EFA” option.

 The EFA window will be displayed.
 On the left are controls, on the right are plots of the value of the singular values and the first autocorrelation of the left and right singular vectors.